Life in Hell: Merchandise and advertising

-After the success of Love Is Hell, Deborah Caplan, later Groening's wife, published Work Is Hell and two calendars, one in collaboration with cartoonist Lynda Barry.
-The books caught the attention of Pantheon/Randomhouse who wanted to expand the market for his books to include bookstores nationwide.
-The Life in Hell Cartoon Co. reserved the right to continue to sell the books to hip novelty and comic book stores along with the line of novelty items the couple had produced over the previous 5 years.

-In addition to the books, the comic also spawned T-shirts, sweatshirts, greeting cards, posters, coffee mugs, and a short-lived newsletter called the "Life in Hell Times".
+After Deborah Caplan published Love Is Hell in 1984, she subsequently published Work Is Hell, two calendars, one in collaboration with cartoonist Lynda Barry, a line of postcards and notecards derived from his best cartoon strips, and t-shirts, sweatshirts, coffee mugs and posters.
+Deborah marketed the product line nationally and syndicated his strip to hundreds of alternative newsweeklies under the name Acme Features Syndicate.
+They were married in 1986 where she became Deborah Caplan Groening.
+The books caught the attention of Pantheon/Randomhouse who wanted to expand the market for his books to include bookstores nationwide while The Life in Hell Cartoon Co. and Acme Features Syndicate reserved the right to continue to sell the books to hip novelty and comic book stores along with the line of novelty items the couple had produced over the previous 5 years and also by mail order to their fans through and a short-lived newsletter called the "Life in Hell Times.
+She also produced a mail order catalog, The Melrose Catalog, that was sent to their growing fan list.
+Their cottage industry went gang busters when she made a deal with his syndicated papers to allow her to place free weekly ads to promote their product line in the papers.

-In the late 1980s, Groening drew several print advertisements for Apple Computer in the form of Life in Hell comic strips.
+In the late 1980s, Groening drew several print advertisements for Apple Computer using characters from the Life in Hell comic strips.

-In 1989, after the birth of their first son, Deborah Caplan Groening and Matt decided to end their business because Deborah wanted to focus on motherhood and Matt was launching his career in television.
+In 1989, after the birth of their first son, Homer Will Groening, Deborah and Matt decided to end the Life in Hell Cartoon Co.
+Deborah wanted to focus on motherhood and to prepare for her new career as a psychotherapist and founder of the non-profit, Well Baby Center, while Matt was busy launching his career in television.
+Many more details on their life together and his rise to fame is expected to be found in her new memoir, Marginalized...My Path to Well Baby Center, expected to be published next year.

 At the 2005 Comic-Con in San Diego, a series of deluxe Life in Hell vinyl figurines manufactured by CritterBox Toys was announced.
 However, these figures were never released.

 Binky and Bongo appear as background and enemy characters in the Simpsons arcade video game (coin-op).